SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 ---

+*Ah... well, uh... that was...*

 "Holy... shit..."
 Kai breaks the silence, aghast at what just occurred.

 The remaining delinquents stare at the aftermath, then back at me with visible fear in some of them.

 "S-shit, screw this!
 Fall back!
 NOW!"
 One of them shouts in fear, running away.
 The others instantly follow suite, horrified that their massive group was quickly dealt with.

 "N-nope!
 Nope!
 Not dealing with *that*!"
+Another one runs away.

 "Please spare me, please spare me, please spare me!!!"
+And another. *Is she crying?*

-"I knew I shouldn't have been a part of this!"
+"I knew I shouldn't have been a part of this!" ...and the last one.

-With the delinquents scattering away, again, silence.
+With the delinquents scattering away, once again, silence.

 ...